ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 the two byte indicator cannot be used.

-Sending a SCONE packet for the first few packets on a new path gives network elements on that path the ability to recognize the flow as being able to receive throughput advice and also gives the network element an opportunity to provide that throughput advice.
+Sending a SCONE packet for the first few packets on a new path gives SCONE network elements on that path the ability to recognize the flow as being able to receive throughput advice and also gives the SCONE network element an opportunity to provide that throughput advice.

 To enable this indication,
 even if an endpoint would not otherwise send SCONE packets,